TheSirLancelot/dice-tooltip3/README.md

 # Attribution & History

-This module was originally written by Steffan Poulsen (https://github.com/SteffanPoulsen/dice-tooltip).
+This module was originally written by Steffan Poulsen (https://github.com/SteffanPoulsen/dice-tooltip), and then again by Trevor Bechtel (https://github.com/trev33b/dice-tooltip2).

-His work appeared to be broken with the release of Foundry 0.8 (new Dice API) and updates to the Tidy 5e Sheets and it didn't look like it was going to get fixed anytime soon.
-So I forked his work to this location, fixed those main issues, plus make several enhancements to the presentation of the tooltip and the code itself.
+Trevor did great work, but it only worked with dnd5e.
+I needed it to work for sw5e, so here we are.